alerta/alerta-docs/deployment.rst

 of `real world`_ examples below for different ways to run Alerta as a WSGI application.

+When deploying with Apache mod_wsgi, be aware that by default Apache strips the Authentication header.
+This will cause you to receive "Missing authorization API Key or Bearer Token" errors.
+This can be fixed by setting ``WSGIPassAuthorization On`` in the configuration file for the site.

 .. _always be deployed: http://flask.pocoo.org/docs/0.10/deploying/
 .. _WSGI: http://www.fullstackpython.com/wsgi-servers.html